pywbem/pywbem/docs/mockwbemserver.rst

 Creating user-defined method providers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A user-defined method provider provides a server responder for specific CIM classes and namespaces.
-If no user-defined method provider exists for the requested CIM class and namespace, the default is an exception since there is not normal behavior for a method
+User-defined method providers can implement the WBEM operation for invoking CIM methods (i.e. ``InvokeMethod``) in the above table.
+If no user-defined method provider exists for the requested CIM method, the default is an exception since there is no default behavior for a CIM method invocation.

-The detailed requirements for implementing a user-defined method provider are in section :ref:`Method Provider`.
+The Python method for implementing this WBEM operation is defined in a user-defined class that subclasses the :class:`~pywbem_mock.MethodProvider` class.
+The details of implementing this provider type are described in :ref:`Method Provider`.

 The following is an example of a method provider:

 .. code-block:: python

-    import pywbem
-    import pywbem_mock

-    from pywbem_mock import MethodProvider, CIMParameter, CIMError, \
+    from pywbem import CIMParameter, CIMError, \
         CIM_ERR_NOT_FOUND, CIM_ERR_METHOD_NOT_AVAILABLE
+    from pywbem_mock import MethodProvider

     class MyMethodProvider(MethodProvider):